 Dogs love a challenge and each of these provide a different type of challenge, so they’re great to change up from day to day.
 Super affordable and relatively long-lasting.
 (The Tug-a-Jug is very easy to break, so it’s not my first choice for large dogs or chewers.
 I never leave this one unattended.)

 Full disclosure, Cheryl is a friend of ours but that doesn’t mean she automatically gets a place on this list - she has earned it!
 Her snuffle mats and tug toys are so awesome, they had to make the cut.
-Big City Bird Dog Co. is owned by Cheryl’s dog, Berk, who we love more than we can even explain.
+Big City Bird Dog Co. is owned by Cheryl’s dogs, Berk and Elly who we love more than we can even explain.

 It’s quite durable (not meant to be chewed) and easy to fill.
 The food does get dispensed a bit quickly for my liking, but in all honesty, this one is still one of my favourites and probably always will be.

 I had to save the best for last.
-Pet Tutor is an absolute genius toy and if you have the funds, I strongly recommend this.
+Pet Tutor is an absolute genius toy and comes with a pricetag.
 It’s addictive and life-changing.
 You can secure it on a base that collects the treats/kibbles that are dispensed, or you can turn it around and the treat/kibble will shoot out of it, creating a fun game of “get it”.

 I only have two of these.
 Can you believe it?